 Growing Goji Berries

-Buy Goji Berry Seeds
+Where to Buy Goji Berry Seeds in Canada

 The goji berry seeds I sell are from plants grown in Ningxia, China.
-Ningxia is known for being “The home of the goji”.
+Ningxia is known for being “The home of the goji.”
 You can buy these goji seeds here.
 The seeds are shipped from Canada.